laketalkemp/DSC210Final_Project/README.md

 * To perform the Fully Connected Neural Network Analysis, open file `FILENAME.ipynb` and run all the notebook cells.
 This file is preferred to be run on a GPU for faster performance.

+#### Data Description:
+This research aimed to examine the case of customers' default payments in Taiwan and compare the predictive accuracy of the probability of default among six data mining methods.
+From the risk management perspective, the predictive accuracy of the estimated probability of default will be more valuable than the binary result of classification - credible or not credible clients.
+The actual probability of default as the response variable (Y) and the predictive probability of default as the independent variable (X).
+This dataset is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+* Yeh, I. (2009).
+Default of Credit Card Clients [Dataset].
+UCI Machine Learning Repository. https://doi.org/10.24432/C55S3H.

 #### Results:

 * **Markov-Chain Monte Carlo Analysis (MCMC)**